|El Salvador 1982|

 CB: Jose Francisco Jovel (El Salvador)

 Paco Jovel started playing football with the Calaveras football team in the Salvadoran second division when only 14 years old and joined Firpo in 1972.
 He won his only league title during a couple of seasons with Águila.
 He was nicknamed el Káiser because his playing style resembling that of Franz Beckenbauer.
-Capped 110 times.
-He played in the 1982 World Cup Finals.
+He was capped 110 times bertween 1976 and 1986.
+He played in the 1982 World Cup Finals for El Salvador.

 |Luis Guevara Mora and Jose Francisco Jovel|